Maikuolan/Common/_docs/Request.md

 The first parameter (`$URI`) is the URL, URI, resource, etc that you want to request.

-The second parameter (`$Params`) is for any parameters you want to send along with your request.
-If empty or omitted, `CURLOPT_POST` is `false`.
-Otherwise, `CURLOPT_POST` is true, and the parameter is used to supply `CURLOPT_POSTFIELDS`.
-Normally an associative array of key-value pairs, but can be any kind of value supported by `CURLOPT_POSTFIELDS`.
-Optional.
+The second parameter (`$Params`) is an optional, associative array of key-value pairs for any post fields you may want to send along with your request.

+When sending an HTTP/S request: If empty or omitted, `CURLOPT_POST` is `false`.
+Otherwise, `CURLOPT_POST` is true.
+The post fields will be populated to `CURLOPT_POSTFIELDS`.

+When sending an FTP/S request: If sending the request to a server requiring a username and password, include an element with the key `USERPWD`, the value containing the required username and password as `Username:Password`.
+That element will be populated to `CURLOPT_USERPWD`.

 The third parameter (`$Timeout`) is an optional timeout limit for the request.
 When omitted, `DefaultTimeout` is used instead.